eddiechu/Event-Log-Load-Test/README.md

 If the log collector read Event Log, it may not able to catch all log when huge log generated and over Event Log max size.

-If the log collector work with EntryWrittenEventHandler, all log can be catched even over Event Log max size.
+If the log collector work with EntryWrittenEventHandler, all log can be catched even over Event Log max log size.

 You can have a try

-### Call Event Log entry written event handler (PowerShell)
+### Load Event Log EntryWrittenEventHandler (PowerShell) - View all generated Event Log, regardless of max log size

 ```
 $code = @"